Online scheduling software is a beautiful thing.

-But just because they’re everywhere doesn’t mean you’re using them to your advantage.
+But just because they’re everywhere doesn’t mean you’re using them to their full potential.

 In this article: